A disciple is a follower of Jesus Christ.

 Each stage highlights a unique Biblical invitation from Jesus which calls for response.
 No stage is better than another, just as being an adult is no better than being a child.
 What we learn and develop at one stage, we carry with us into the next stage, just as the lessons of childhood go with us into our teen and adult years.

-We have a Next Step Map to help you identify where you are on the discipleship pathway.
-Choose one or two responses in each row that most reflects who you are today.
-Your home stage is the column with the most circles.
+The Next Step Map helps you identify your "home" stage.
+Each row lists general descriptions of each stage.
+Identify the one, or two, responses in each row that most reflects who you are today.
+Your "home" stage is the column with the most circles.
 To confirm the results, you can read the Stages of Discipleship which describe what discipleship looks like at all four stages.

 WHEN YOU HAVE FOUND THE STAGE THAT FEELS LIKE “HOME" FOR YOU, CLICK ON THAT STAGE'S NAME ON THE BUTTONS